paultustain/pomodoroTracker/README.md

 ### v1
 Add todo list element and project name to timer
 - ~Ensure the time worked~
-- Add to do list
+- ~Add to do list~
-- Add tick boxes to mark as complete
+- ~Add tick boxes to mark as complete~
-- Add colours to indicate work, break, long break and pause
+- Add colours to indicate work, break, long break and pause ~

 ### v2
 Store project details in local database.
-- Create DB using postgres
+- ~Create DB using postgres~
-- Create DB functionality to get projects/details from DB
+- ~Create DB functionality to get projects/details from DB~
-- Load details and show on screen
+- ~Load details and show on screen~
 - Overall project aims, session aims.

 ### v3
 Make it look better.
-- Add pause button
 - Make sure it looks clean and polished.
 - Add user login ability